 Cooking vegetables pot-in-pot

-With the method above of cooking vegetables along with the dal, the vegetables get well cooked and can be mixed together with the lentils.
-However, if you like your veggies cooked but not completely mushed with the lentils, use this pot-in-pot method to cook the vegetables.
+With the method above, we cook the vegetables with the dal so they are well-cooked and can be mixed with the lentils.
+However, if you like your veggies cooked but not completely mushy, use this pot-in-pot method.

 Sambar instant pot steps with pot-in-pot veggies